-2.11.17 FMI
+2.12.17 FMI

-- Export - Version - 1.0 Sets the FMI export version to 1.0 - 2.0 Sets the FMI export version to 2.0 - Type - Model Exchange Sets the FMI export type to Model Exchange. - Co-Simulation Sets the FMI export type to Co-Simulation. - Model Exchange and Co-Simulation Sets the FMI export type to Model Exchange and Co-Simulation. - FMU Name Sets a prefix for generated FMU file. - Platforms list of platforms to generate FMU binaries.
+- Export - Version - 1.0 Sets the FMI export version to 1.0 - 2.0 Sets the FMI export version to 2.0 - Type - Model Exchange Sets the FMI export type to Model Exchange. - Co-Simulation Sets the FMI export type to Co-Simulation. - Model Exchange and Co-Simulation Sets the FMI export type to Model Exchange and Co-Simulation. - FMU Name Sets a prefix for generated FMU file. - Platforms list of platforms to generate FMU binaries. - Import - Delete FMU directory and generated model when OMEdit is closed If true then the temporary FMU directory that is created for importing the FMU will be deleted.